Objective

 I also installed “Docker,” “Podman,” and “Portainer” on my Windows PC.

-In previous projects, I’ve used the public github.com site.
+In previous projects, I’ve used the public github.com site for the deployment of my website.

 Because I want to host this Git repository manager myself on my home server,